Gene Mutation, Smoking and Vaping

 A study coming out of France recently has indicated that one of the main reasons that smokers fall back into the

 smoking habit after they have quit already is to do with the way that a gene mutation in the brain reacts to nicotine.
 This is a well-known brain receptor mutation.

 Without blinding anyone (including ourselves) with science, the baseline of this study’s finding is that nicotine being present triggers a reaction which in turn releases dopamine.
-Dopamine is the naturally-occurring feel good chemical that the body creates and which smokers experience when smoking a nicotine cigarette.
+Dopamine is a naturally-occurring feel-good chemical that the body creates and which smokers experience when smoking a nicotine cigarette.
 This reaction is what causes a smoker to crave the nicotine hit and want to go to back to smoking once they have quit.

 Nicotine has a mixed reputation.
 The addictive nature of nicotine is well documented however at the same time evidence suggests that smokers are much less likely to develop Parkinson’s disease or Alzheimer’s, quite possible due to the nicotine content.
 Researchers are now looking into the possibility of using nicotine-based treatments for a range of cognitive issues, including yet not limited to ADHD.